7 Things to Include in Every Board Deck

 Why do many executive teams loathe board meetings?

-After participating in many board meetings – as an operator, director, and observer – I believe that one reason executives dislike them is that company leaders have never been told what to include in the board agenda and materials, and what makes a board presentation valuable for both the management and the board.
-I have seen crisp, open, thoughtful, and productive board meetings; I’ve also seen too many perfunctory board meetings that waste valuable time, and consequently, undercut the board's confidence in management.
+Compounding this dread is that founders and company leaders are rarely told what to include in the board agenda and materials, and what makes a presentation valuable for both management and the board.
+Crisp, open, thoughtful, and productive board meetings build positive relationships between the board and executive teams.
+However, board meetings that waste valuable time can undercut the board’s confidence in management.
+We summarize our best practices for productive board meetings here.

 Effective board meetings clarify priorities; they allow leaders to spotlight results, highlight challenges, and discuss key strategic issues.
 The best management teams and board members hold each other accountable and truly want to review company progress and improve where possible.